 At one moment, people make rational decisions, and the next moment, they do something completely unexpected and unwarranted.
 That’s what makes researching people fun for experience designers.
 We can not know what a person is thinking at all times.
 Philosophy, psychology, and computer science have worked for centuries to figure out how to predict people.
 Algorithms are getting close, but they’re not quite there.
 People are elusive and continue to be.
 It’s hard to define and categorize them.
 People always surprise.

 People are experiencers in experience design scenes.
 The success of a design is measured by how well they can use it and how effectively it aligns with a person’s needs, values, and preferences.
 User experiences hinge on if the design is useful, usable, and desirable (Sanders, 1992).
 When design outcomes also consider experience-level aspects, products, services, and systems can become meaningful, valuable, and even empowering.

-Observations can produce descriptions of actors.
+Observations can produce descriptions of components.
 Designers can document things like physical size, style, and makeup.
-Actors’ characteristics and behaviors directly define what they are and how they are working.
+Components’ characteristics and behaviors directly define what they are and how they are working.
 However, they fall short of revealing more profound aspects of who they are, why they are, and their function in experience design scenes.

 Select any of the aspects to learn its role in experience design scenes at the characteristics and behaviors level.

 One of the three essential parts of the experience design scene.
 A context, person, or design.